 -Even for better players, this is a great course to work on finesse shots.
-As someone else mentioned, you can play 9 in 15-20 minutes.
+As someone else mentioned, you can play 9 in as little as 15-20 minutes if you hustle.

 Other Thoughts: The course description lists the length at 3100 feet but it isn't anything close to that.
 If it's more than 2000 feet I'd be surprised.

 Pros: 1) Concrete teepads are better than grass at any time . . . see also cons section.

 2) Nice elevation change on many of these holes.
 It is a short course, but the elevation makes it play longer and it also increases the challenge with each shot.